Defective4/ngrok-minecraft-scanner/README.md

 ## Scan for unlisted servers
 Some servers might have `enable-status` set to false in their properties.
 In that case they won't get discovered using normal pinging.
 You can use the `-J` option to try to discover unlisted servers.
-The scanner will then make an attempt to "join" a server (if the server didn't respond to standard ping) using invalid protocol ID.
+The scanner will then make an attempt to "join" the server (if it didn't respond to standard ping) using invalid protocol ID.
 If the server responds with a disconnect packet, it means it's online.

 Example:
 ```bash